 This stance (also commonly called a Hard Bow Stance) is a mid-level stance that places one leg forward of the other.
-The feet are spread at least shoulder width apart (usually wider, up to a 45° alignment on the Octagon).
+The feet are spread at least shoulder-width apart (usually wider, up to a 45° alignment on the Octagon).
 The front leg is bent and the back leg is straight (often rigidly straight).
 Both heels must remain on the floor for maximum rigidity.
 The hips and shoulders should turn to face local octagon angle 1 and this is what necessitates a wide stance width.
-Ideally the hips and shoulders should be aligned along the local 3 and 4 octagon angles.
-The front foot is generally facing forward, and the back foot either faces forward or about 30° off of forward position.
+Ideally, the hips and shoulders should be aligned on the local 3 and 4 octagon angles.
+The front foot is generally facing forward, and the back foot either faces forward or about 30° off to the side.

 To adopt this stance either move your front foot to local octagon angle five or move your back foot to local octagon angle six.
-The toes of both feet should now rest along an imaginary line stretching between local octagon angles five and six (along the octagon angles five and six axis).
-This allows your center line to be focused directly toward local octagon angle one.
+The toes of both feet should now rest along an imaginary line stretching between local octagon angles five and six (on the octagon angles five-six axis).
+This allows your Center Line to be focused directly toward local octagon angle one.
 Weight should be equally distributed along the bottoms of both feet.
 If you feel more weight on your front foot then shift your torso and hips back to better equalize your weight distribution.

-This is a very rigid and strong stance when focused along octagon angel one and is often used to deliver back hand strikes.
+This is a very rigid and strong stance when focused toward octagon angel one and is often used to deliver back hand strikes.
 It is also useful in some cases for thwarting pushes or pulls or for aiding in your delivery of these same actions.
-This stance is quite effective at maintaining stability along the octagon angles one and two axis.
+This stance is quite effective at maintaining stability on the octagon angles one-two axis.

 The stance is not particularly effective at resisting pressures (bumps, pushes, pulls, etc.) coming from an angle other than angles one or two.
 In the picture above a push coming from the direction of local octagon angle seven would set the practitioner onto his or his heels causing the stance to fail.
 Pressures from other angles cause somewhat different but similarly disruptive effects.